QubicFrance/Proposals/Qubic France - Community CCF Proposal _ Crypto XR 2026.md

   CryptoXR gathered over 6,800 attendees in 2025.
 Qubic’s presence would strengthen its branding in one of the most crypto-active regions in Europe.

 - **Direct Engagement with Target Audiences**
   The event splits between B2B (Day 1) and B2C (Day 2).
 We can connect with investors, exchanges, developers, and community members.
+Crypto XR is the most anticipated event of the year in France and is seen as the place to be for networking, with all French KOLs and most European media in attendance.

 - **Workshops & Speaker Opportunities**
   Qubic can propose a live demo or talk around its unique architecture (*Aigarth, Computors, Useful PoW*).
+A 15-minute slot as a speaker is also reserved on the main stage during a time slot with a good audience.

 - **Qubic France Community Activation**
   We can mobilize our local contributors, attract new ambassadors, and distribute educational and promotional materials.

+We have been working on this event since early 2025, notably through partnerships with three media outlets, certain KOLs (Cryptolyze, Befresh, CryptoPourTous, Les Rois du Bitcoin, etc.), as well as a partnership negotiated with Epitech, one of the largest developer schools in France, which we were able to contact thanks to Rayan (Qulang).
+We therefore hope to consolidate our year with this event so that we can continue to pursue our goals in 2026.

 ---